SRahulKoushik/VeloxBook/README.md

 ## Caution

-Create .env files with the required environment variables in the frontend and root directories.
-Add your SSL Certificates to the certs folder.
+Create .env files with the required environment variables in the frontend and root directories. \n Add your SSL Certificates to the certs folder.

 ---